Alfieri/waifu2x-fedora/README.md

 ## Motivation

 I write this because the information to compile this on Linux (if you are not running Ubuntu) are verly rare.
-To get this to work toke me 3 days and I was realy frustrated from time to time.
+To get this to work toke me 3 days and I was really frustrated from time to time.

 ## Initial Setup